cthielen/tt/README.md

         rake install

 5. You should now have the 'tt' command.
+If you do not, you're probably missing Ruby's gem binary folder from your PATH.
+Something like the following should help you discover what's missing from your PATH:

+        gem env | grep "EXECUTABLE DIRECTORY"

 ## Usage